shendurelab/LAMPRA/README.md

 ## Figure Scripts

-Figures are generated from the processed outputs of the above pipelines above using two R Markdown notebooks (LAMPRA_Fig1_FigS1.Rmd and LAMPRA_Fig2_FigS2_FigS3.Rmd).
-Each script writes its panels as individual PDFs to a dedicated output directories.
+Figures are generated from the processed outputs of the above pipelines above (data subfolder) using two R Markdown notebooks (LAMPRA_Fig1_FigS1.Rmd and LAMPRA_Fig2_FigS2_FigS3.Rmd).
+Each script writes its panels as individual PDFs to a dedicated output directory.